Optimizing Crop Management with Reinforcement Learning and Imitation Learning: Related Work

 \subsection{Imitation Learning for Policy Training}

-Imitation learning (IL), training of an agent by directly imitating the actions determined by an expert, has been widely applied in the field of robotics, including autonomic aerial and ground vehicles. \cite{zhang2016query} applied IL on autonomous driving using an expert driver as the learning target. \cite{zhang2016learning} alternatively used the Model Predictive Control (MPC) algorithm to train a control policy under partial observation.
-Both of these works indicate the great ability of IL in finding good policies given an expert. \cite{zhang2016learning} further demonstrates the ability of IL in policy training under partial observation, which is usually difficult to achieve a good result from standard RL due to the less available information compared to the full observation case.
+IL seeks to learn a policy by imitating the behavior of an expert and it has been widely applied in the field of robotics especially for autonomous vehicles.
+The authors of \cite{zhang2016query} applied IL to learn autonomous driving policies using an expert driver as the learning target.
+The authors of \cite{zhang2016learning} alternatively used the model predictive controller (MPC) as the expert to train a control policy with limited observation.
+Both of these works indicate the promising ability of IL in learning good policies given an expert. \cite{zhang2016learning} further demonstrates the ability of IL in learning good policies under partial observation, which is usually difficult to achieve with standard RL due to the less available information compared with the full observation case.
 However, to the best of our knowledge, there has been no reported work on applying IL for crop management.